nbc-bravo/drupal-amp/README.md

 - The theme can place AMP pixel items in the page markup where appropriate, based on the configuration options.
 - Create an AMP configuration page where users can identify which ad and analytics systems to use, and identify which theme is the AMP theme.
 - Create a way for users to identify which content types should provide AMP pages, and a way to override individual nodes to prevent them from being displayed as AMP pages (to use for odd pages that wouldn’t transform correctly).
-- Create an AMP Metadata configuration page where users can provide Structured Data necessary for an AMP page to appear in Google Top Stories carousels.
 - Make sure that paths that should not work as AMP pages generate 404s instead of broken pages.
 - Make sure that aliased paths work correctly, so if `node/1` has an alias of `my-page`, `node/1?amp=1` has an alias of `my-page?amp=1`.
 - Create a system so the user can preview the AMP page.